AmarSaini2/SYSC3303Project/README.md

 1. **FireIncident** reads fire events from `Event_File.csv` and sends them to **Scheduler**.
 2. **Scheduler** receives fire reports and forwards them to **Drone** Drones.
 3. Drones pick up fire assignments and simulate firefighting.
-4. **Scheduler** updates event status and confirms fire extinguishment.
+4. **Scheduler** updates event status and confirms fire extinguishment, if a drone fault occurs, it stops the drone and re-queues the event.
 5. The system communicates via UDP

 ## Team Members